Evaluating Complex Queries on Streaming Graphs: Streaming Graph Algebra

 \subsection{Transformation Rules}

-As noted above, closedness of an algebra is important for query rewriting to explore the space of equivalent relational algebra expressions; this is a key component of query optimization.
-Although we do not address the optimization problems in this paper (that is future work), we briefly highlight some of the possible transformation rules for generating equivalent query plans to demonstrate the possibilities provided by SGA.
+As noted above, closedness of an algebra is important for query rewriting to explore the space of equivalent plans; this is a key component of query planning and optimization.
+Although optimization problems are beyond the scope of this paper, in this section we highlight possible transformation rules that enable the systematic exploration of the plan space in order to demonstrate the potential of our SGA.

-Some of the traditional relational transformation strategies such as join ordering, predicate push down are applicable to \textsf{UNION}, \textsf{FILTER} and \textsf{PATTERN} due to snapshot-reducibility. \textsf{UNION} and \textsf{FILTER} operators are streaming generalizations of corresponding relational union and selection operators, and the \textsf{PATTERN} operator can be represented using a series of equijoins.
+Some of the traditional relational transformation strategies such as join ordering, predicate push down are applicable to UNION, FILTER and PATTERN due to snapshot-reducibility.
+UNION and FILTER operators are streaming generalizations of corresponding relational union and selection operators, and the PATTERN operator can be represented using a series of equijoins.
+Below, we describe transformation rules involving the other novel SGA operators: